Fahras23/Fahras23/README.md

-- 👋 Hi, I’m Chris
+- 👋 Hi, I’m Commoner
-- 👀 I’m interested in devops/sre tech
+- 👀 I’m interested in devops/sre, linux, networking
 - 🌱 I’m currently working as SRE
-- 💞️ I’m looking to collaborate on automation projects related infrastructure scaling
+- 💞️ I’m looking to collaborate on CI/CD in projects
 - 📫 How to reach me 2001krzysztoflyczak@gmail.com

 <!---